yuvaraj-gimco/infograph/docs/sources/features/whatsnew/index.md

 +++
 title = "What's New in Grafana"
 [menu.docs]
-name = "What's New"
-identifier = "whatsnew"
-parent = "features"
-weight = 2
+name = "What's New In Grafana" identifier = "whatsnew" weight = 2
 +++